PIH vs Melasma vs Sun Spots: Complete Hyperpigmentation Guide

 Mistake #1: Treating Without Proper Identification

 Using melasma treatments for PIH (or vice versa) means missing more effective approaches.
-PIH benefits from anti-inflammatories; melasma needs aggressive sun protection and possibly prescription options.
+PIH benefits from soothing ingredients; melasma needs strict sun protection and possibly prescription options.

-UV exposure worsens ALL hyperpigmentation types.
+UV exposure worsens ALL types.
 One beach day without SPF can undo months of treatment.

-Sun protection isn't optional—it's the foundation that allows other treatments to work.
+Sun protection is not optional — it is the foundation.
 This is especially critical for melasma.

 Mistake #3: Expecting Melasma to "Cure"

-Unlike PIH and sun spots, melasma involves ongoing melanocyte dysfunction, not just leftover pigment.
+Unlike PIH and sun spots, melasma means the pigment-producing cells are overactive, not just leaving behind pigment.
 It goes into remission, not cure.

-Stopping treatment leads to recurrence.
-Accepting this reality prevents frustration and treatment abandonment.
+Stopping treatment leads to return.
+Accepting this prevents frustration and quitting.

-Mistake #4: Treating PIH Without Addressing the Cause
+Mistake #4: Treating Marks Without Addressing the Cause

 Fading acne marks while acne continues means constant new marks.
-Treating eczema PIH while flares continue is similarly futile.
+Treating eczema marks while flares continue is the same problem.

-Address the underlying inflammation (acne treatment, eczema management) alongside brightening for PIH.
+Address the underlying redness (acne treatment, eczema care) alongside brightening for PIH.

-Aggressive treatments (high-strength peels, lasers not calibrated for dark skin) can cause MORE hyperpigmentation in melanin-rich skin.
+Strong peels and lasers not calibrated for dark skin can cause MORE pigmentation in melanin-rich skin.

-Darker skin tones should use gentler approaches and work with providers experienced in treating skin of color.
+Darker skin tones should use gentler approaches.
+Work with providers experienced in treating skin of color.

 When to See a Dermatologist